JoshuaSloan/foundational-concepts-in-cybersecurity-joshsloan/README.md

 Each concept will have its own subdirectory, unless multiple concepts are being covered using a single example _(which we were told in class we were allowed to do)_.

+**NOTE:** _Makefile is unix based.
+I can at least guarentee it worked on my virtual ubuntu machine._